kayguda/IDEA9103_Individual_work/README.md

 Add UI interaction: I added play/pause buttons and volume sliders to give the user more control over their sound.

-Add UI interaction: I added play/pause buttons and volume sliders to give the user more control over their sound.

-In my personal code, I mainly designed the linkage animation of dots and snake elements in the image, including:
+**In my personal code, I mainly designed the linkage animation of dots and snake elements in the image, including:**

 dots properties change: These dots, which are used to restore the pixel image, will change color in my animation when the snake touches them, changing to a random RGB color, creating a visual feedback like "activated".